 Subscribers – 800,000

+Let’s talk about smaller YouTubers now.
 Okga runs a personal channel revolving around beauty tips.
-Like Pewdiepie, she has also not revealed her income publicly, but in an interview with NYTimes, says she earned some $100,000 to $130,000 in past three years.
+Like Pewdiepie, she has also not revealed her income publicly, but in an interview with NYTimes, says she earned some $100,000 to $130,000 in the past three years.
 Using social blade, I did some calculation and found out, she gets around $5 for every thousand views.
 She also mentioned, the revenue was quite less to cover basic expenses of production.
-Olga hasn’t published any video from past 3 months.
+Olga hasn’t published many videos from the past year.

-It’s another medium size YouTube channel that upload once in the month, mostly random topic related to other YouTuber and Twitch.
+It’s another medium-size YouTube channel that upload once in the month, mostly random topic related to other YouTuber and Twitch.
 The income report he shared in this video came out to be $26,000 for some 18 million views.
-Simple maths say its around $1.5 for every 1000 views.
+Simple maths say it’s around $1.5 for every 1000 views.
+After a year, he again revealed his income report for one video which shows he made $6200 for 2.4 million views, i.e. $2.58 for every 1000 views.

 Brandon runs a YouTube channel that focuses on fitness and bodybuilding, and in this video, he released his monthly earning which is around $1300 every month from 600k views.
 This roughly means $2 for every 1000 views.
 These numbers stayed consistent after one year.

-Now, let’s move to smaller channels.
-Nick make videos related to body building.
+Nick make videos related to bodybuilding.
 And the income report he shared in this video a year ago, shows he made $3000 for 4 million videos, i.e. around $.8 for every 1000 views.
+The video was made back in 2015, the channel has grown a lot in a few years.

 It would be unfair if I talk about everyone’s earning and don’t show you mine.
-Right?
 Now, although I’m not comfortable to reveal my main channel earning, I can share the earning reports of another small channel that I’ve created a few years ago.
-So, in this channel, I review the gadgets I owned for more than 3 months.
+On this channel, I review the gadgets I owned for more than 3 months.
 But since it never took off, I quit uploading videos on it.
-Anyways, I made some $140 from 166k view; i.e. around $.9 for 1000 views.
+So, this should give you an idea of passive earning on YouTube, once you leave your channel for a few years.
+Last year, from Jan 2018 to Dec 2018, I got 33,000 views and made $2.
+While the previous year, I made $27 from 60,000 views.
+That’s an average of $0.45 per 1000 videos.

 So what’s does it mean?